 Etiquette for dog owners

 - Teach appropriate dog-to-dog introductions.
 It is not appropriate for dogs to “play” with other dogs while on leash.
 It may be cute when two 10-pound puppies do this; it’s not so cute at 60 pounds!
-Dogs must learn that there is a time for play, and a time to pay attention to you.
-If both dogs are well-behaved and focused on their owners, you can allow a walk-by so that they can greet appropriately, sniffing each other for five seconds.
+Dogs must learn there is a time for play, and a time to pay attention to you.
+If both dogs are well-behaved and focused on their owners, you let them walk by each other so they can greet appropriately, sniffing each other for five seconds.
 Allowing your dog to jump all over other dogs can result in injury (to either dog) and a bad reputation in your neighborhood!
-It also may erroneously teach your dog that all other dogs enjoy this kind of on-leash interaction…and many don’t.
+It also may erroneously teach your dog that all other dogs enjoy this kind of on-leash interaction… and many don’t.

 - Prevent barking.
-Practice the Attention exercise so as to easily redirect Fido if he barks at people or other dogs.
+Practice getting your dog’s attention to easily redirect Fido if he barks at people or other dogs.
 If you know your dog behaves this way, allow her in the yard only when supervised.
 If she barks at passers-by and other dogs from the car, close your side windows and cover them.
 Consider using a Calming Cap to reduce her field of vision, and – if there is room – crate her with a chew toy.
 Allowing her to bark through an open window appears inconsiderate and careless, and can frighten both people and dogs within earshot.

 This material is copyright of Animal Humane Society and can only be used with written permission.